adihere/EduBytes/README.md

 The platform's Shared Learning Dashboard (tbc) gives educators visibility into home learning activities, enabling targeted classroom reinforcement.
 When a student struggles with decimal operations in school, teachers can review home-generated content to identify conceptual gaps and suggest complementary EduBytes module

-Multilayered Content Guardrails
+Multilayered Content Guardrails  (tbc)
 EduBytes aims to integrate guardrails by leveraging tools such as Amazon Bedrock's security tools or similar

-Reusable Content Ecosystem
+Reusable Content Ecosystem  (tbc)
 EduBytes plans to launch a GitHub-style repository where parents can:
 Fork and Remix existing lessons
-Version Control educational materials as children progress through skill levels Collaborative Development tools for multi-parent content creation team
+Collaborative Development tools for multi-parent content creation team

+Learning Byte Studio (tbc)
+Teacher-focused interface for creating 3-5 minute review materials aligned with classroom lessons

 ## Prerequisites